-This honors seminar is designed to help you think about such questions - not by directly examining contemporary international conflicts, but instead by familiarizing you with theories about how wars start and with the historical experience of interstate wars.
+This seminar is designed to help you think about such questions - not by directly examining contemporary international conflicts, but instead by familiarizing you with theories about how wars start and with and exploration of the origins of a number of wars in the past.
 Although the contexts of possible future crises and wars will differ from those of past wars, the knowledge generated in this class will give you the conceptual tools and historical perspective to make sense of future conflicts and crises.
-This is not just abstract theory; a major international crisis is quite likely to occur in your lifetime.
+This is not just abstract theory.
+An acute great power crisis, raising fears of a nuclear war, is quite likely to occur in your lifetime.

-This course is guided by a concern for both theory and history.
-In the first half of the semester we survey the leading theories of the causes of war, using the "levels-ofanalysis" framework to categorize these theories and organize our survey.
-We begin with the "system" level and focus on realist theories of conflict focusing on state power and interest, giving particular attention to balance of power theory and power transition theory.
+This course is guided by a concern for both theory and history, rather than by contemporary policy.
+In the first half of the semester we survey the leading theories of the causes of war, using the "levels-of-analysis" framework to categorize these theories and organize our survey.
+We begin with the "system" level and focus on realist theories based on state power and interest, giving particular attention to balance of power theory, power transition theory, and preventive war.
 We also examine the "Prisoner's dilemma" model, deterrence and spiral models, and the "bargaining model of war."
-Each of these theories assumes that states' foreign policies are rational responses to their external environments and designed to maximize the national interest.
-Other theories suggest that the causes of war derive from factors internal to the state, including the domestic political interests of decision-makers, the economic interests of private groups, public opinion, or organizational processes.
-We examine these "societal" and "governmental" level theories, along with "individual" level theories that emphasize the role of the belief systems, personalities, and idiosyncracies of political leaders.
+Each of these theories assumes that states' foreign policies are reasonably rational responses to their external environments and designed to maximize the national interest.
+Other theories suggest that the causes of war derive from factors internal to the state, including a country's ideology or religion, nationalism, the domestic political interests of decision-makers, the economic interests of private groups, or bureaucratic politics.
+We examine these "societal" and "governmental" level theories, along with "leader-centric" theories that emphasize the role of the world views, personalities, and idiosyncrasies of political leaders.
 We illustrate each of the main theoretical arguments with examples from a wide range of historical cases.
-Among the questions the levels-of-analysis framework leads us to ask is whether the outbreak of wars is due more to states' external competition for power and security or to their internal political dynamics or the psychological make-up of political leaders.
+Among the guestions the levels-ofanalysis framework leads us to ask is whether the outbreak of war is generally due more to states' external competition for power and security, to their internal political dynamics, or the psychological make-up of political leaders.

 Understanding theories of war is only part of our task.
 We also want to understand why particular wars occur.
 Some wars have changed the course of history - for the states involved and sometimes for the entire international system - and for this reason alone it is important to understand why they occurred.
-In addition, with so many theories, we need to have a way of deciding which theories are better than others.
+In addition, with so many theories, we need to have a way of deciding which theories are better than others, in terms of explaining how the world works.
 History provides an answer, a way of "testing" our theories of war to see which theories are most consistent with historical reality, and of modifying our theories to make them better.